 The wavefront error budget is described in KAON 471.
 The primary tool is an excel spreadsheet (current version Wavefront Error Budget Tool v1.35.xls).
 This budget is supported and anchored by a number of KAONs.
 The atmospheric assumptions summarized in KAON 503 are based on previous seeing studies (KAON 303) and new TMT site monitoring data (KAON 415 and 496).
 The sodium return assumptions are based on sodium density from Keck LGS photometry (KAON 416), long term LIDAR measurements on Haleakala (KAON 417) and comparisons to measured returns from Gemini and Keck (KAON 419).
 The wavefront error budget tool has been anchored to the performance of the existing Keck AO system in KAON 461.
-The contribution of Keck telescope segment figure errors is determined in KAONs 468 and 469, and the overall contribution of the telescope to the wavefront errors is determined in KAON 482.
-Finally, several tomography codes were compared (KAON 475) in order to validate the tomography assumptions used in the wavefront error budget and the null and quadratic mode tomography errors were evaluated (KAON 492).
+The contribution of Keck telescope segment figure errors is determined in KAONs 468 and 469, and the overall contribution of the telescope to the wavefront error budget to validate the tomography assumptions used in the wavefront error budget and the null and quadratic mode tomography errors were evaluated (KAON 492).